-Maybe you have a backyard with grass and a vegetable garden, or maybe you maintain a mini plant haven on a fire escape or sunny window sill.
-If you don’t have any real plants in your home, or don’t really consider yourself to have a green thumb—try making these super cute pipe cleaner flowers!
-Place them in a small planter on your desk or in your home, and let them bring you a little bit of joy and happiness.
+Maybe you have a backyard with grass and a vegetable garden, or maybe you maintain a mini plant haven on a fire escape or sunny windowsill.
+If you don’t have any real plants in your home or don’t really consider yourself to have a green thumb—try making these super cute pipe cleaner flowers.
+You can place them in a small planter on your desk or in your home, and let them bring you a little bit of joy and happiness.

 02 of 12